 My kids thought this was just too cool and super yummy.

-I thought it was light and perfect for summertime.
+I thought it was light and perfect for summertime and the holidays.